-There are a number of similarities between the two concepts of adaptive and responsive design that leads to confusion among developers.
-Broadly speaking, both design strategies are utilized to optimize the web browsing experience of mobile and desktop users, by tweaking the display of a web page’s elements.
+Several similarities between the two concepts of adaptive and responsive design lead to confusion among developers.
+Both design strategies are utilized to optimize the web browsing experience of mobile and desktop users by tweaking the display of a web page’s elements.

-Responsive and adaptive website designs virtually alter the behaviour of the browser in accordance to the device employed by the user.
-In the following guide, we aim to provide a comprehensive description of both concepts, using examples, in an attempt to eliminate a bit of the confusion.
+Responsive and adaptive website designs virtually alter the behavior of the browser in accordance to the device employed by the user.
+In the following guide, we aim to provide a comprehensive description of both concepts, using examples to eliminate some confusion.

-These predefined limits in screen width trigger a more or less significant realignment of the page elements to accommodate the content of the website.
+These predefined limits in screen width trigger a more or less significant realignment of the page elements to accommodate the website’s content.
 The result consists of 4 distinct layouts of the browser’s window.
-It’s necessary to point out that the value of the limitations can be adjusted manually to conform to the ever changing popularity of various mobile devices.
+It’s necessary to point out that the value of the limitations can be adjusted manually to conform to the ever-changing popularity of various mobile devices.

-Setting the breaking points is possible thanks to a CSS3 language option referred to as media query.
-Although the option is implemented in almost all new browsers, the older versions like IE 8 lack the support for it.
-It’s a minimal setback, however, considering that mobile websites are generally designed for compatibility with modern smartphones, ‘phablets’ and tablets.
+Setting the breaking points is possible thanks to a CSS3 language option called a media query.
+Although most new browsers support the option, older versions like IE 8 do not.
+However, it’s a minimal setback considering that mobile websites are generally designed for compatibility with modern smartphones, ‘phablets’ and tablets.

-A responsive design relies on adjustable scaling of the webpage’s elements based on the ratio you select for each of them.
-Let’s assume that a page comprises of 3 distinct columns, 1 primary column occupying 60% of space and 2 secondary columns sharing the remaining 40% equally.
-What responsive design does is to retain these proportions as the dimensions of the display decrease.
+A responsive design relies on adjustable scaling of the web page’s elements based on the ratio you select for each.
+Let’s assume that a page comprises 3 distinct columns, 1 primary column occupying 60% of space and 2 secondary columns sharing the remaining 40% equally.
+What responsive design does is retain these proportions as the dimensions of the display decrease.

-A standard approach is to ‘elongate’ the page on small screen mobile devices, in the sense that the secondary content is placed at the bottom of the primary content.
-To put it simply, as screen width decreases, the webpage becomes longer.
+A standard approach is to ‘elongate’ the page on small-screen mobile devices, in the sense that the secondary content is placed at the bottom of the primary content.
+Simply put, as screen width decreases, the webpage becomes longer.

 Here’s the key distinction between the two concepts: while responsive design is all about element scaling, its adaptive counterpart relies chiefly on fixed element sizes.
-Therefore, if you have a webpage featuring 3 columns of predefined dimensions, they wouldn’t scale with dimensions of the screen at all.
+Therefore, if you have a webpage featuring 3 columns of predefined dimensions, they wouldn’t scale with the screen’s dimensions.
 The columns would continue to occupy the same amount of space, and when the breaking points are reached, the element snaps in its next designated position.